 At 12:30 a.m., PCF-12 reportedly received a frantic distress call from another patrol boat in the vicinity, PCF-19, claiming that they were being attacked by unidentified lights they were calling Enemy Helicopters, which seemed odd because the North Vietnamese were not known to utilize combat helicopters at the time.

-Directly after the destruction of PCF-19, the two enigmatic lights were described as rapidly accelerating away towards the sea as PCF-12 scouted the area for any possible survivors of the carnage they had just witnessed.
+Directly after the destruction of PCF-19, both enigmatic lights were described as rapidly accelerating away towards the sea as PCF-12 scouted the area for any possible survivors of the carnage they had just witnessed.

 At first it was thought by officials that the PCF-12 had been the victim of an enemy missile fired from shore, but a later AP dispatch from Saigon would quote a military spokesman as having attributed the loss of PCF-19 to an unidentified object, and not enemy coastal batteries or missiles.

 The PCF-12 continued its patrol up the river and were soon approached by the same 2 unidentified lights, which took up positions hovering on the port and starboard sides around 900' away and 100' above the water.

 PCF-12 called in to headquarters to try and get an idea of what they were dealing with, but were met with the response that there were no aircraft in the area at the time.

 Realizing that these craft were not friendly, Snyder ordered his men to open fire on the lights, which apparently did little to faze or even slow them down, and PCF-12 began to retreat at full speed as the two mysterious aircraft tailed and stalked them, flickering in the night the whole time.

 Second engine man Jim Steffes would later claim that he got a good look at the craft and described them as having a rounded front like an observation helo, and what looked like 2 crewman sitting side by side.